 - Scraps of cotton woven or knit fabric like quilting cotton, cotton spandex, cotton lawn, etc. I recommend organic cotton if possible.

 - A serger or sewing machine (either works!)

-1- Cut out a bunch of 2 inch circles from your scraps of fabric.
+Cut out a bunch of three inch circles from your scraps of fabric.
 You can use cotton interlock, cotton spandex jersey, quilting cotton, or any other soft cotton woven fabric.
 It’s just important that you use cotton.

-5- Wash the reusable cotton rounds before using on your face.
+Wash the DIY reusable cotton rounds before using on your face.

-6- I store my cotton rounds in my drawer and once I use them I throw them in a small open weave bag.
+I store my cotton rounds in my drawer, and once I use them I throw them in a small open weave laundry bag.
 Then I throw the whole bag in the washer and dryer to clean them all.